allanaskar/remote-sensor-mesh/README.md

         That will require coordination between sensors and more resources on radio operation on each which will consume more battery.

     Q8.
 Do sensors need to be of the same kind?
 Ex: Only sensing temperature or other metric?
         No. Each sensor has data sentence for many metrics to be send.
-Node operate on sentence level with need to know the schema of the sentence.
+Node operate on sentence level with no need to know the schema of the sentence.

     Q9.
 What happens if sensor or node fails?
         This solution is designed for all possible failures.
 Dropping devices from sky may damage them.
 Sensor or node can stop functioning at any time and will stop functioning when battery depletes.
 All communication rules are structured around that principles.